What is video-modelling?

 Where does video-modelling come from?

-What is the idea behind video-modelling?
+What is the idea behind video-modelling for autistic children?

 Video-modelling is based on Albert Bandura’s social learning theory (1977).
 According to this theory, people learn from each other by watching and copying.